apostrophecms/apostrophe-documentation/modules/apostrophe-global/index.md

 even in requests that are not for Apostrophe pages.
 In a command line task, you can use the provided `findGlobal` method.

+`separateWhileBusyMiddleware`: if true, the `whileBusy` method is powered by separate middleware that checks for the lock flag in `apostrophe-global` even if the regular middleware of this method has been disabled and/or overridden to cache in such a way as to make it unsuitable for this purpose.

 ## properties

 `_id`: the MongoDB ID of the global doc.
 Available after `modulesReady`.